To Book an Appointment

 - Citrus juices such as orange juice and lemonade are also known to prevent the formation of kidney stones.

 Some of the commonly found kidney stones are calcium stones.
-It leads people to erroneously believe that a low calcium intake can prevent kidney stone formation.- A low calcium diet can increase the risk of kidney stones.
+It leads people to erroneously believe that a low calcium intake can prevent kidney stone formation.

 - It can also lead to weak bones.